Publishing a scene

 To publish the scene #

-1. Open the Editor’s menu, by clicking the Decentraland logo on the tabs on the left.
+Open the Decentraland tab, by clicking the Decentraland logo on the tabs on the left.
 Then click Publish scene.

 This opens a new tab in Visual Studio, showing what parcels you’re deploying to.

-• If the LAND tokens you own or have permissions are linked to a wallet you can use via Wallet Connect, click Connect wallet, then scan the QR code with your mobile device and follow the steps on Wallet Connect.
+- For LAND linked to a wallet you can use via Wallet Connect, click Connect wallet, then scan the QR code with your mobile device and follow the steps on Wallet Connect.

 Via the CLI #